 Have you ever walked by a seemingly harmless plant and accidentally brushed up against it, only to feel a slight stinging or prickly pain?
 Chances are you have … and you very well may have come in contact with a stinging nettle plant.

 While you may curse the plant for the temporary discomfort, stinging nettle is actually a beneficial perennial that treats several conditions.
 Perhaps its most popular use is turning the leaves into stinging nettle tea, which is a common natural allergy relief remedy.
-It’s also proven to benefit skin, bone and urinary health as well.
+It’s considered one of the top healthy drinks and also proven to benefit skin, bone and urinary health as well.

 So how can this plant that seems like something to stay away from at first contact actually become a medicinal go-to?
 Let’s find out.